 Detailed information particular to each campground is located below.

 Roberta M. Gorman - NPS Photo

 Located near the Ben Reifel Visitor Center, the Cedar Pass Campground has 96 level sites with scenic views of the badlands formations.
 Forever Resorts manages the campground.
 For additional information, including questions about reservations, contact the Cedar Pass Lodge.

-Camping fees are $16 per night per campsite, or $28 per night for campsites with electrical hook-ups.
+2014 Rates: Camping fees are $18 per night per campsite, or $30 per night for campsites with electrical hook-ups.
 A dump station is available for a $1.00 per use fee.
 Cold running water, flush toilets, and covered picnic tables are available.

 A limited section of the campground is open during the winter months.

 Four campsites are available in the Cedar Pass Campground for organized groups with a designated leader.
 The nightly fee is $3.00 per person with a minimum fee of $30 per site.

 Advance reservations for group camping are required and can be made by contacting the Cedar Pass Lodge online or by phone at 605-433-5460.